Copyright 2004-2021 Sally Jennings at Speak-Read-Write.com

-"I like people to call me Jewel, mos' pretty name I ever read in a Harlequin, but my real name's Lorna."
+"I like people to call me Jewel, mos' pretty name I ever read in a Harlequin, but my real name's Sophronia."
+I surpressed a gasp.
+We had the same first name.
 A frown crossed her face.
 "Will you be able to tell my fortune if you use Jewel?
 Won't get mixed up with the Jewel in that book?"
 How charming, and truly accurate, mixing her fortune I was about to tell with that of a fictional character.
 If only she knew.

 "Jewel, what a beautiful name.
 Oh no, I can easily use your preferred name.
 You made a good choice, your name speaks of great value."
 She glowed.
 So far so good.